maksuturva/magento2_payment_module/README.md

 If enabled, will enable cronjob that queries Maksuturva API for order missing payment.
 This kind of orders might occasionally happen, if after successful payment customer does not return to webshop.

 Deprecated since 2.2.0 and should be disabled.
-Alternative and better way is to ask Maksuturva to enabled "status OK" callback to Magento.
+Alternative and **better way is to ask Maksuturva to enabled "status OK" callback** to Magento.

-### Enable settled cancellation
+### Enable cancellation of settled payments

-Allow cancellation of payments, which are already settled.
-This will be attempted if payment is already settled and can't be refunded normally.
-Requires already settled amount to be paid back to Maksuturva, which will then refund the customer.
+Allow cancellation of payments that have been settled to seller.
+This will be attempted if payment is already settled and therefore cannot be refunded normally.
+These require the refund amount to be paid back to Maksuturva, which will then refund the end customer.

-Send refund payment information with email
+### Send refund payment information with email

-### Send email containing information for paying back the settled amount of payment to Maksuturva.
+Send email containing information for paying back the settled amount of payment to Maksuturva.
 You can give email sender, recipients, and custom email template.

 ## Sandbox testing